| Reimyo DAP-999EX

 the ubiquitous Burr-Brown PCM1704U converter chip.
 The net effect is

+a 24-bit, 8x oversampled analog signal.
 The DAC housing is slender and elegant.
 There is

 little excess in the design.
 The rear panel allows for after market